 Business: Evan Albanese, Weston Hartman

-Writing: Justin Alt, Lori Bierman, Ashley Bredemus, Amanda Brylski, Charlie Duff, Alice Huang, Alexander Jones, Matthew Latuszek, Patrick O’Donnell, Elizabeth Puck, Heather Ruhl, Casey Sennott, Kate Slattery, John Steeno, Eric Trunk, Nathan Vogel, Zach White, Rick Zuern
+Writing: Lori Bierman, Ashley Bredemus, Amanda Brylski, Charlie Duff, Alice Huang, Alexander Jones, Matthew Latuszek, Patrick O’Donnell, Elizabeth Puck, Heather Ruhl, Casey Sennott, Kate Slattery, John Steeno, Eric Trunk, Nathan Vogel, Zach White, Rick Zuern

 Copy Editor: Taylor Lauzon

-Faculty Advisor Steven Zwickel
+Faculty Advisor: Steven Zwickel

-Elly is a senior majoring in Mechanical Engineering and joined the magazine back when she was a sophomore.
+Elly is a 5th year majoring in Mechanical Engineering and joined the magazine back when she was a sophomore.
 She grew up in Minnesota, but has always been a big Packer and Badger fan and loves to watch football.
 Elly prefers to be outside either golfing, running, or visiting family cabins up in Northwestern Wisconsin.
 When forced to stay inside, she enjoys watching James Bond movies (preferably the older ones) or experimenting with new recipes in the kitchen.

 Ryan KrullGraphic Design

-Justin is a currently a junior studying Computer Engineering and Computer Science and trying very hard to balance the both of them!
+Justin is a currently a senior studying Computer Engineering and Computer Science and trying very hard to balance the both of them!
 When his head isn’t in an engineering textbook, he like to spend his time hanging out with friends, singing, playing games (video or otherwise), and enjoy a good cup of coffee.